Amazon, Google and Samsung are consolidating the smart home market: But is that what we want?

 Amazon wants to make deliveries in your home while you are awayAmazon

-Meanwhile, Google's smart home purchases include API.AI, a natural language processing firm, bought in 2016 to improve Google Assistant.
-There was also Dropcam, a home monitoring company bought for $555M in 2014, and of course Nest Labs for $3.2B in 2013.
+Meanwhile, Google's smart home purchases include API.AI, a natural language processing firm, which was bought in 2016 to improve Google Assistant.
+There was also Dropcam, a home monitoring company bought for $555M in 2014, and of course, Nest Labs for $3.2B in 2013.

-Consumers used to buying new smartphones every 12 or 18 months and treating most tech purchases as borderline-disposable are now being offered intelligence with more permanent devices.
+Consumers who used to buy new smartphones every 12 or 18 months and treated most tech purchases as borderline disposable are now being offered intelligence with more permanent devices.

-As light switches, taps, showers, window blinds and door locks gain internet connections the industry is quickly becoming a complicated mess of potential dead ends.
-Who's to say that feature-packed, web-connected, Alexa-controlled door lock from a cool new startup will still be supported a year down the line?
+As light switches, taps, showers, window blinds, and door locks gain internet connections, the industry quickly becomes a complicated mess of potential dead ends.
+Who's to say that a feature-packed, web-connected, Alexa-controlled door lock from a cool new startup will still be supported a year down the line?
 What happens if that startup goes bust, as so many do?

 "Google already harvests an incredible amount of detailed information about millions of internet users around the globe," says Big Brother Watch's Carlo, speaking about Google moving Nest in-house.
 "Now, Google is becoming embedded in the home, through 'smart' soft surveillance products."

-The smart home industry is only just getting started, and soon it looks like the usual suspects will have it in a stranglehold.
-On the surface this is good for consumers and good for the fortune few startups who get bought out for millions or even billions of dollars.
-But then companies who are already flirting with Orwellianism then have an even firmer grasp on our lives, a more detailed view into our households and habits, and a greater responsibility to protect our data and our privacy.
+The smart home industry is only just starting, and soon it looks like the usual suspects will have it in a stranglehold.
+On the surface, this is good for consumers and for the fortune few startups that get bought out for millions or even billions of dollars.
+But then companies already flirting with Orwellianism have an even firmer grasp on our lives, a more detailed view into our households and habits, and a greater responsibility to protect our data and our privacy.

 (Check out The GearBrain to learn what smart home products and connected devices work with Google Home or Amazon Alexa Samsung SmartThings. )